codemancers/interceptor/README.md

 <img src="images/intercept_multiple_xhr.png" alt="Success message shown by Interceptor upon sucessful interception">

-Henceforth the same AJAX request is requested by the browser, the browser is given a fake/mock response instead of the real one.
+Henceforth the same AJAX request is made by the browser, the browser is given a fake/mock response instead of the real one.

-You can also stop listening for `AJAX calls` by clicking the `STOP LISTENING`
+You can also stop listening for `AJAX calls` by clicking the `STOP LISTENING` button.
+Requests made henceforth won't be listed on UI.

 The toggle switch is used to disable `INTERCEPTOR`.
 If the toggle is switched to `OFF` state, it displays a message saying `Interception Disabled` as below.

 <img src="images/interceptor_disabled.png" alt="Message shown by Interceptor on disabling">

 In the `disabled` state, the extension won't mock any previously intercepted calls.
+Instead all `XHR's` are routed to the server.
-Also, the extension's icon beside the url address bar turns red for that particular tab as in screenshot above.
+The extension's icon beside the url address bar turns red for that particular tab as in screenshot above.

 To mock the calls again, just toggle the switch to `ON` state, check the requests that are to be mocked and click `INTERCEPT` button.

+This [blogpost](https://crypt.codemancers.com/posts/2018-04-24-intro-to-interceptor/) makes things much more clear.

 ## TODO